malteranalytics/malteranalytics.github.io/_posts/2020-06-23-mlb-playoff-predictions.md

-This MLB season, which will compose of just 60 games (seasons are typically 162 games) will be especially exciting because we're not sure if 60 games is a large enough sample size for all statistics to regress towards the mean.
+This MLB season, which will comprise of just 60 games (seasons are typically 162 games) will be especially exciting because we're not sure if 60 games is a large enough sample size for all statistics to regress towards the mean.
 Hence, we may see a much greater variation of team records and individual player statistics than we normally observe in a full season.
 In this article, we'll analyze the regression of 2019 player and team stats to better predict what we might see in the 2020 season, followed by the results of my 2020 division win probability model.